 Big Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Big Lake is a town of construction workers and builders, service providers and sales and office workers.
 There are especially a lot of people living in Big Lake who work in office and administrative support (11.75%), management occupations (10.54%) and food service (8.67%).

-A relatively large number of people in Big Lake telecommute to their jobs.
-Overall, about 9.16% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.16% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Big Lake is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Big Lake citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.66% of adults 25 and older in Big Lake have a college degree.
+The percentage of adults in Big Lake who are college-educated is close to the national average for all communities of 21.84%: 18.66% of the adults in Big Lake have a bachelor's degree or advanced degree.

 The per capita income in Big Lake in 2010 was $29,687, which is middle income relative to Alaska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $118,748 for a family of four.
 However, Big Lake contains both very wealthy and poor people as well.